LVeltrup/Group_07/README.md

-Movie Data Analysis App

 Project Overview

-This project is a Streamlit-based data analysis app that processes movie and actor metadata from the CMU MovieSummaries dataset.
-The dataset is automatically downloaded, extracted, and processed for analysis.
-The application includes:
+This project is a Streamlit-based application that processes movie and actor metadata from the CMU MovieSummaries dataset.
+The app automatically downloads, extracts, and analyzes the data.
+In addition to the original analyses (movie genre frequency, actor counts, and actor distribution), this updated version includes:

-- Analysis of the most frequent movie genres.
-- A histogram showing the number of actors per movie.
-- Filtering and visualization of actors based on gender and height.
+    Chronological Analysis:
+    A new page that shows the number of movies released per year.
+Users can optionally filter by genre.
+It also includes an analysis of actor birth dates (grouped either by year or by month).

+    Genre Classification Simulation:
+    A third page simulates an AI pipeline that "classifies" a random movie’s genres.
+This page displays:
+        A random movie title with its summary.
+        The list of genres from the database.
+        A simulated LLM output (for example, by uppercasing the genres).
+        A comparison result showing whether the simulated LLM output matches the database genres.

 Project Structure